Provable Meta-Learning with Low-Rank Adaptations: Introduction

+We consider this problem of adapting a pretrained FM to a set of related tasks.
+We refer to this as \textit{retraining}, where given a number of tasks with many samples, our goal is to recover a model that learns the task structure and can be quickly adapted to future tasks with limited samples.
+In other works this has been referred to as pre-finetuning \citep{aghajanyan:2021:muppet} or supervised fine-tuning \citep{dong:2024:sft}.
+After retraining, we adapt the model to a new task with few samples in what we denote the \textit{fine-tuning} stage.
+In this last stage, we typically employ parameter-efficient fine-tuning (PEFT) methods -- training heuristics which sacrifice learning expressiveness for improved computational efficiency \citep{hu:2022:lora,li:2021:prefixtune}.
+Ultimately, the purpose of retraining is to prepare the model for efficient future adaptation, and the effectiveness of a retraining method is measured by the model's performance on the fine-tuning task.

-Conventional retraining updates either a subset or all of the model parameters to fit the aggregation of the different retraining tasks.
-While this approach seems reasonable and has been successful in improving downstream task performance \citep{khashabi:2020:unifiedqa,raffel:2020:T5}, it does not leverage knowledge of the downstream fine-tuning procedure to cater the retrained model to perform well after such adaptation.
+Standard approaches to retraining involve fitting the model to the aggregation of the different retraining tasks.
+While this seems reasonable and has been empirically successful \citep{khashabi:2020:unifiedqa,raffel:2020:T5}, it does not leverage knowledge of the downstream fine-tuning procedure to tailor the retrained model to perform well after such adaptation.
 Rather, it retrains the model to minimize the average loss across the retraining tasks regardless of the PEFT method to be employed later.
-This raises two key issues.
-Firstly, there may not exist a single set of model parameters that simultaneously fits the various retraining tasks.
-Secondly, even if the model is sufficiently over-parameterized, there is no assurance the recovered retrained solution is indeed adaptable to future unseen tasks relative to other possible solutions during retraining, as the retraining and fine-tuning are performed independently.
+Thus, there is no assurance that the recovered solution is indeed adaptable to future unseen tasks relative to other possible retraining solutions.

-We address these issues by drawing upon ideas from \textit{meta-learning}, a framework designed to explicitly train models for future adaptation.
-Meta-learning is a common method to improve model performance after fine-tuning, typically in low-resource, few-shot settings using gradient-based adaptations \citep{finn:2017:maml,lee:2018:gradientmetalearn}.
-Moreover, it has begun to be applied to FM retraining to prepare models for downstream fine-tuning \citep{hou:2022:mlt,hong:2022:mkd,bansal:2022:map,gheini:2022:kwy, hu:2023:meta-learning-online-llm}.
-However, it is not yet understood whether meta-learning how to fine-tune can provably confer performance benefits over standard retraining followed by PEFT.
-In this work, we provide rigorous theoretical and empirical evidence that this is indeed the case.
-We first study a stylized linear model where the ground truth parameters for both the retraining and fine-tuning tasks are realizable by low-rank adaptations.
-We validate our theory through synthetic data and show that our insights improve performance on real language tasks using large language models (LLMs).
-Specifically, our contributions are as follows: